Required Research Trainings

 The National Science Foundation (NSF) requires that all undergraduate and graduate students, as well as post-doctoral research fellows, who are supported on NSF projects, receive training in the Responsible Conduct of Research (RCR).
 The RCR training requirement was also adopted and expanded to include scholars by the National Institutes of Health (NIH), and The U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) effective for awards subject to the February 2013 Research Terms and Conditions.

 Virginia Tech has adopted a plan to fulfill the applicable training requirements.
 Virginia Tech will use online training through the Collaborative Institutional Training Initiative (CITI) to meet these requirements.
 A face-to-face course was developed to meet the NIH RCR training requirement.
 Instructions on how to access this course can be found on the website below.
-If you have questions regarding the applicability of the following training requirements to your specific project, please contact the Office of Research Education and Administrative Compliance at 540-231-2336 or visit our RCR website at http://www.research.vt.edu/research-integrity-office/.
+If you have questions regarding the applicability of the following training requirements to your specific project, please contact the Office of Research Education and Administrative Compliance at 540-231-2336 or visit the OVPRI RCR website.